 Please be aware that we receive more e-mails than we have time to answer, so please read this page before sending any questions.

-Ritsona refugee camps
+Ritsona refugee camp

 1. What can I do to get prepared?We recommend that volunteers acquaint themselves with the context of the refugee situation and with cultures of the Middle East.
 Our program focuses on the humanitarian policy of "do no harm".
 We have seen wonderful efforts on the ground by volunteers and without them a lot of the relief efforts for refugees would disappear.
 We recognise the importance of sending well-prepared volunteers in order to have a positive impact and ensure the wellbeing of everyone involved.
 We ask all incoming volunteers complete a module on humanitarian assistance through Disaster Ready.
 Details about this training will be sent to you after registration.
 Self-care is very important, and if you feel like you need help, there is support available.